JordanEvans/Diego/README.md

 <b>How to Format A Line as Description, Character, Parenthetic or Dialog</b>

-If the line is empty, just press the Spacebar.
+If the line is empty, press the Spacebar.
 If the line has text, then place the cursor at the beginning of the line and hit Spacebar.

 <i>Optionally, pressing tab will reformat the line no matter where the cursor is placed on the line.</i>

-<b>How To Autocomplete</b>
+<b>How To Auto-complete</b>

 Diego uses The Double Cap Method.
-Hold shift and press the character twice that begins with the word you are looking for.
-Keep pressing with the shift down to cycle through candidates.
-There are three things that autcomplete in Diego: Character Names and for screenplays Locations and Times.
+Hold down the Shift Key and press the character of the word you are looking for 2 times.
+Keep pressing the first letter of the word with the shift down to cycle through candidates.
+There are three things that auto-complete in Diego: Character Names and for screenplays Locations and Times.

 <i>Characters in current scene are listed first.
 Character in rest of story follow in completion list.</i>